fufuok/cache/DOC.md

 func NewHashMapOf[K comparable, V any](hasher ...func(maphash.Seed, K) uint64) MapOf[K, V]
 ```

-NewHashMapOf creates a new HashMapOf instance with arbitrarily typed keys\.
-If no hasher is specified\, an automatic generation will be attempted\.
-Hashable allowed map key types constraint\.
+NewHashMapOf creates a new HashMapOf instance with arbitrarily typed keys.
+If no hasher is specified, an automatic generation will be attempted.
+Hashable allowed map key types constraint.
 Automatically generated hashes for these types are safe:

 ```
 type Hashable interface {